Week 3: Functions, Arrays & Loops

 - Create an array of possible words.

-- Pick one secret word at random when the page loads and store it in a variable.
+- Randomly pick one secret word from the three and store it in a variable.

-Show three word choices on the page (as buttons).- When a word button is clicked, read the clicked word (button text or data attribute).
+Show three word choices on the page (as buttons).- When a word button is clicked, run a function to see if the clicked word matches secret word.

 - If the clicked word matches the secret word, display “Correct” and stop the game.